-- Drivers who are 14 or older and have demonstrated family hardship or who need to drive to and from school - Individuals who have served required suspension or revocation periods
+- Drivers age 14 and 15 who have demonstrated family hardship or who need to drive to and from school. - Individuals who have served half of their required suspension or revocation periods.

 Additional information and applications are available at your local DMV office.